Donna Leon: Career

 Leon wrote a crime novel after seeing a scene she thought belonged in such a novel.
 She wrote it in 8 months and stuck it in a drawer until a friend persuaded her to submit to a writing contest, which she won.

 Setting and viewpoints of the Brunetti novels

 The police commissioner Guido Brunetti confronts crime in and around his home town of Venice.
 Each case is an opportunity for the author to reveal another aspect of the seamy underside of society and another facet of Venetian life.
-Brunetti reports to the vain and self-serving buffoon, Vice-Questore Patta, while Sergente (later Ispettore and with the inspector per tu) Vianello and the all-knowing and well-connected Signorina Elettra, Patta's secretary, assists Brunetti on the ground and through research.
+Brunetti reports to the vain and self-serving buffoon, Vice-Questore Patta, while Sergente (later Ispettore and with the inspector per tu) Vianello and the all-knowing and well-connected Signorina Elettra, Patta's secretary, assist Brunetti on the ground and through research.

-These novels are successful in Germany and translated into many languages, except Italian.
+These novels are successful in Germany and have been translated into many languages, though not Italian.

+Recognition and awards

+Her Commissario Brunetti novels are written in English, but have been translated into many foreign languages, although – at Leon's request – not into Italian.

+The ninth Brunetti novel, Friends in High Places, won the Crime Writers' Association Silver Dagger in 2000.

+In 2003, she received the Corine Literature Prize.

+German television has produced 26 Commissario Brunetti episodes for broadcast.